adityavaidya108/CodeReviews.Console.SportsResults/README.md

 # Sports Results Notifier

 ## Features
-* This is an application which reads sports data from a website once a day and send it to a specific e-mail address.
+* This application retrieves sports data from a website once a day and sends it to a specified email address.

-* You don't need any interaction with the program.
-It is a service that runs automatically.
+* No user interaction is required; the service runs automatically.

 * The data is collected from the Basketball Reference Website.

-* Agility Pack library is used for scrapping.
+* The Html Agility Pack library is used for web scraping.

 * Sample email sent by the app